Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Woman recieving treatment in Aviv Hyperbaric oxygen chamber

-Aviv Clinics leverages its comprehensive team to offer a high-quality program that meets your needs.
-Backed by over a decade of research, the Aviv Medical Program can combine the following in a customized program to help treat the body and brain after a stroke:
+Aviv Clinics leverages its multidisciplinary team to provide high-quality medical treatment tailored to your needs.
+Backed by nearly two decades of research, the Aviv Medical Program can combine the following interventions in a personalized program to help treat the body and brain after a stroke:

 • Cognitive training